Two-Year Bible Reading Plan: Old and New Testament Balance (Week 8)

 • In the second reading of the New Testament, the Gospels are read in parallel.

-Every week I will post the devotional readings for that week.
+Every week I will post the readings for that week and add the devotionals as time permits.
 If you wish to print a copy of the plan without the devotions, you can find copies of it in pdf format at the link below.
 I like to print and use them as bookmarks in my Bible.

 https://drive.google.com/drive/folders/1TQs0_oejNJO8HInVlN1JmSClMhWcEbiG?usp=sharing

-The daily devotions for the first week are included below.
+The readings for the first week are included below.

 January 1 (Read: Prov.
 1)